Madison Bumgarner: Draft and minor leagues

-In 2008, Baseball America ranked him the third-best prospect in the Giants organization.
-Before the start of the 2009 season, the magazine ranked Bumgarner as the ninth-best prospect in baseball.
 Entering 2010, Bumgarner attended the Giants' spring training before the season, competing for the position of fifth starter.
 He dropped to the fourteenth-best prospect in baseball on the magazine's list, as some writers were concerned about a drop in Bumgarner's velocity.
 Out of shape entering the new season, he struggled and was sent down to the AAA Fresno Grizzlies, partly due to his loss of velocity.
 In 14 starts with Fresno, he went 7–1 with a 3.16 ERA and 59 strikeouts.

+June 25, 2017, the San Francisco Giants sent Bumgarner on a rehab assignment with the AZL Giants.
+At the Giants Baseball Complex (Scottsdale Stadium), he pitched three innings without allowing a hit against the AZL Angels.
+On June 30, he was sent on another rehab assignment, this one at Raley Field with the Sacramento River Cats against his former team, the Fresno Grizzlies.
+On July 5, the Giants sent Bumgarner on his third rehab assignment, this one with the San Jose Giants.
+That day at San Jose Municipal Stadium, he pitched against the Rancho Cucamonga Quakes.
+On July 10 at San Jose Municipal Stadium, he pitched against the Modesto Nuts, stiking out eight batters and only allowing two hits.

+On May 26, 2018, the Giants sent Bumgarner on a rehab assignment with the Sacramento River Cats.
+That day at Raley Field, in a 2–0 team win over the Albuquerque Isotopes, Bumgarner started and pitched 3 2/3 hitless and scoreless innings, throwing 47 pitches (31 strikes) and striking out eight of the 12 batters he faced.
+On May 31, he was sent on another rehab assignment, this one with the San Jose Giants.
+That day at San Jose Municipal Stadium, he pitched against the Visalia Rawhide.

 San Francisco Giants (2009–2019)

 2009

-The Giants promoted Bumgarner to the major leagues for his debut in a start against the San Diego Padres on September 8, 2009.
+On September 8, 2009, the Giants promoted Bumgarner to the major leagues for his debut in a start against the San Diego Padres at AT&T Park that night.
 He started in place of ace Tim Lincecum, who was scratched with back spasms.
-At the age of twenty and thirty-eight days, he became the second-youngest pitcher ever to start a game for the Giants, older only than Mike McCormick, who started two games for the Giants—as a nineteen-year-old—in 1956, when the team was still in New York.
+At the age of 20 years and 38 days, he became the second-youngest pitcher ever to start a game for the Giants, older only than Mike McCormick, who started two games for the Giants—as a nineteen-year-old—in 1956, when the team was still in New York.
 In the bottom of the third inning with no outs, Bumgarner struck out Padres' pitcher Kevin Correia for his first career strikeout.
-Bumgarner made four appearances with the Giants in 2009, posting an ERA of 1.80, striking out ten batters, and pitching ten innings.
+As a rookie, Bumgarner's locker was next to that of future National Baseball Hall of Fame starting pitcher Randy Johnson in his last MLB season.
+Bumgarner made four appearances with the Giants in 2009, posting an ERA of 1.80 and striking out ten batters in ten innings.